OmarAz01/LibraryManagementApp/README.md

 Admins can login or change their password from the login page.
 Once logged in they have access to all librarian features with the addition of being able to add/remove/update user accounts.

 ## The Database
-The database consists of three tables; accounts, material, and records.
+The database consists of three tables: accounts, material, and records.

 The material table holds the columns material_id, title, author, material_type, genre, isbn, copies_tot, copies_avail